jantman/3d-printed-things/limit-switch-brackets/README.md

 * `submini_yz` - A tall L-bracket for the submini switches, with mounting screw slots for adjustment in the Y and Z axes.

 [![photo of brackets](brackets_sm.jpg)](brackets.jpg)

+## Sargent 20 Latch Limit Switch

+`sargent-20-latch-switch`

+This is a bracket specific to fitting inside the latchbolt chassis on a [Sargent 20-series Exit Device](https://www.sargentlock.com/en/commercial-locks-products/exit-devices-panic-bars/mechanical/product-details.aehpdp-20-seriess-aeh_sargent_58951), for mounting a limit switch to detect when the latch is retracted (i.e. either via the bar being depressed, or the bar being dogged down).